A Simple Act to Create a Buffer from Stress

 you must know sorrow as the other deepest thing.”

 We know sorrow, we feel it deeply as our rainforests burn and our children are shot in their schools.
-We must find a way forward that lifts us all up towards a future for generations to come.
-It may begin with simple acts of kindness.
+We must find a way forward that lifts us all up toward a brighter future for generations to come—it may begin with simple acts of kindness.